dvrpc/regional-transit-screening-platform/documentation/analysis_execution.md

 Commands:
-  db-import-osm      Import OpenStreetMap edges to the SQL db db-setup-from-shp  Create a local SQL db & import .shp and .csv datasets
+  db-import-osm      Import OpenStreetMap edges to the SQL db db-setup-from-shp  Create a local SQL db & import .shp and .csv datasets speed-analysis     Calculate a weighted average speed for OSM features speed-match-osm    Identify OSM features that match each speed segment
 ```